 First of all this port is using the most advanced technologies to get the best sound from your audio files.
-There is no limitation by the audio DAC, as it handles 2ch PCM and DSD provided by the PC / Mac.
-You can enjoy any file stored on your computer and which can be played back by the media player on the computer.
-The signal will be outputted via the USB-A connection on the computer and send to the USB-B port of the DAC.
+There is no limitation by the NA-11S1 audio DAC, as it handles 2ch PCM and DSD by DoP provided by the PC / MAC.
+You can enjoy any file stored on your computer and which can be played back by the media player on the PC, as long as it will be outputted via the USB-A connection on the PC.
+The USB-B port is on the player, here the NA-11S1.

-The USB cable needs to be a USB-A to USB-B type one.
+The USB cable pointing to the Marantz needs to be a USB-B type one.